adilbinkhalid2209-beep/sql-data-warehouse-project/README.md

 ## About Me

 Hi there!
 I'm **Adil Bin Khalid**.
 I have worked in IT sales and customer support executive for 2.5 year.
-I have got the 0passion for data and want to switch my career from IT Sales to **Data Analytics**.
+I have got the passion for data and want to switch my career from IT Sales to **Data Analytics**.